nixinator/katacoda-scenarios/ad-hoc-developer-environments/step1.md

 we can check that the nix daemon is running and the nix daemon socket is available

-The socket allows userspace nix tools to commicate with nix daemonn
+The socket allows userspace nix tools to commicate with nix daemon

 `systemctl status nix-daemon.service nix-daemon.socket`{{execute}}